Return to key areas of work

 Target: 2 or more

-How we are doing: Planning complete, the Rakaia and the Wilberforce rivers are the two rivers being monitored in 2025/26
+How we are doing: The Rakaia and the Wilberforce rivers are the two rivers being monitored in 2025/26.
+Delivery remains on track despite poor weather delaying aerial imagery capture and field data collection in quarter two.

 On track